Table of Contents:

 Some domains can be trademarked, and some cannot.
 You don’t need a trademarked domain name to enforce your brand name and keep others from using related domains, but a trademarked domain name can help improve your enforcement efforts.

 A trademark is a symbol or name that distinguishes a company from its competitors.
 For instance, generic domains like CheapShoes.com aren’t unique enough to be trademarks.
 Generally, if your brand name is trademarked, and you use your brand name as the domain name, you can trademark the domain name.
 Interestingly, Hotels.com lost a case to trademark its domain name because it was too generic.
+The increase in trademark disputes involving domain names, with 5,752 cases in 2023, reflects the growing intersection of trademarks and digital assets.

 Here’s how to trademark a domain name in the United States:

 Today, a domain name is just as important as the business name itself.
-Your domain establishes your brand online, and you don’t want to lose reputation or customers to bad actors who take advantage of it.
+Your domain establishes your brand online, and you don’t want to lose your reputation or customers to bad actors who take advantage of it.
 As more businesses set up shop online, cybercriminals search for weak domain security to exploit.

 Whether you have a trademarked domain name or not, any strong brand protection strategy should include domain management.
-A good strategy can help keep your domains online and running smoothly, and that means your customers will trust in your website.
+A good strategy can help keep your domains online and running smoothly, and that means your customers will trust your website.
 The field of brand protection includes fighting counterfeits, unauthorized dealers, and piracy, and these efforts become easier when domains are secure.